davidebalice/third-person-controller/README.md

 # react-three-fiber-third-person-controller

-Example of third person controller developer in React Three Fiber Character and animations by Mixamo
+Example of third person controller developer in React Three Fiber<br>
+Character and animations by Mixamo<br>
-Character movement via keys or touch
+Character movement via keys or touch<br>
-Collision system between character and walls of the scenario Animation change between idle and walk
+Collision system between character and walls of the scenario<br>
+Animation change between idle and walk<br>
 6 different cameras and 12 animations

 ## 3D Models Credits